stefanjacobs/stefanjacobs/README.md

 ## 🔭 I’m currently working on

-- ...
-Kubernetes Hello World projects that no other hello world does show to you
+- 🌎 Kubernetes `Hello World` projects for issues that no other hello world is showing you
-- ...
+- ✨ Automatically detecting Kubernetes deployment configuration issues and auto-generating tickets to fix
+- ☁️ Migration of a huge distribution system to AWS

 ## 📫 How to reach me